San Francisco Ballet: Founding: Christensen brothers

 Willam Christensen, Harold Christensen, and Lew Christensen made up the famed trio of brothers considered by many to have done more than anyone else to establish ballet in the United States.
 Born into an artistic and musical family, the three brothers studied folk dance and ballet from early ages and went on to tour the famous vaudeville Orpheum Circuit during the 1920s and 1930s, exposing many Americans to ballet for the first time with their act "The Christ Brothers".

 As vaudeville faded from American popular culture, Harold and Lew joined George Balanchine's new company, American Ballet, in 1935.
 In 1932, Willam formed a ballet school in Portland, Oregon; in 1937, he was engaged as principal male soloist by San Francisco Opera Ballet.
 He became the company's ballet master and choreographer in 1938.
 With his brother Harold, he purchased the company from the Opera in 1942, renaming it San Francisco Ballet.
 In 1951, Willam retired as director of SF Ballet and moved to Utah, where he started teaching ballet in the country's first university ballet department at the University of Utah.
 With a group of his students, he founded the Utah Civic Ballet (now known as Ballet West) in 1963; the company remained under Christensen's directorship until 1978.

 Under Balanchine's tutelage at American Ballet, Lew Christensen became the first American-born danseur noble.
 The United States Army drafted Christensen to fight in World War II.
 After the war ended, he joined Balanchine's and Lincoln Kirstein's Ballet Society (soon to become New York City Ballet), eventually becoming ballet master; he served in the role from 1946 until 1950.
 In 1951, he joined his brother Willam as co-director of San Francisco Ballet.
 When Willam moved to Salt Lake City later that year, Lew took over as full director of SF Ballet; he held the position until 1976, when Michael Smuin joined him as co-director.
 Lew Christensen remained SF Ballet co-director until 1984, the year of his death.

 After leaving the vaudeville circuit in 1935, Harold Christensen danced with American Ballet, San Francisco Opera Ballet, Kirstein's Ballet Caravan, and San Francisco Ballet until his retirement from the stage in 1946.
 In 1940, his brother Willam invited him to become director of the San Francisco Ballet School, and in 1942 he and Willam purchased the SF Ballet.
 Harold continued to serve as the school's director until his retirement in 1975.

-Emmy Award winning choreographer and dancer James Starbuck was a principal dancer with the San Francisco Opera Ballet from 1935–1938; and left the company to become the first American man to dance with the Ballet Russe de Monte-Carlo.
+Emmy Award winning choreographer and dancer James Starbuck was a principal dancer with the San Francisco Opera Ballet from 1935 to 1938; and left the company to become the first American man to dance with the Ballet Russe de Monte-Carlo.